Graduate Diploma in Occupational Health, Safety and Environmental Management

 Average first year fee*

-All costs are calculated using current rates and are based on a full-time study load of 40 credit points (normally 4 units) per semester.
+All costs are calculated using current rates and are based on a study load of 40 credit points (normally 4 units) per year.

 A student’s annual fee may vary in accordance with: